WindRunnerMax/EveryDay/docs/en-us/JavaScript/JS中this的指向.md

-# Understanding 'this' in JavaScript
+# Understanding this in JavaScript

 The reference of `this` cannot be determined when a function is defined.
 It is only established when the function is executed; in fact, `this` ultimately refers to the object that calls it.